 Unlocking Your Pain

 After taking the history a clinician may tell the patient that from all of the information that they have gathered thus far, the spine is pointing them to explore a particular Spinal Preference ™ Maneuver where the Compass Critique listed below allows both the patient and clinician to analyze each potential spinal maneuver or force progression.
 The clinician may say, “The spine is pointing to a specific maneuver that may hold the secret to unlocking all of your pain but first we need to take a compass reading before and after each potential maneuver by bending you frontwards, backwards, right and left…North, South, East, West.
 We need to see what it feels like when we carefully move your spine in each direction.
 Please try and remember what it feels like because we are going to take a compass reading before and after each spinal maneuver; this is your chance to critique each potential maneuver one at a time by looking at your pain during motion verses any obstruction to motion.
 We only need to find one spinal maneuver to unlock your pain but we also want to address the pain that occurs while moving your spine in each of these four directions.
 In taking a compass reading before and after each maneuver, we should be able to know if you are getting better, worse or if everything is just staying the same.”
 The Compass Critique is a tool employed by MDT Clinicians to know on day one if we are on the right track.
-At MIPT, we also link the Lumbar Stress Test with the Compass Critique during each visit so we can be assured that Spinal Compass is always taking us right where we need to go.
+In MIPT Network, we also link the Lumbar Stress Test with the Compass Critique during each visit so we can be assured that Spinal Compass is always taking us right where we need to go.

 Spinal Poker Tells